gravitational/gravity/docs/6.x/pack.md

           command: ["/usr/local/bin/helm", "install", "/var/lib/gravity/resources/charts/example", "--set", "registry=leader.telekube.local:5000/"]
 ```

-The hook command sets the registry variable to point to the cluster's
+The hook command sets the registry variable to point to the Cluster's
 local Docker registry so that when Helm renders resource templates, they contain
 correct image references.